Maislinn/Object-Oriented-Programming-Team-Profile-Generator/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

-In this project I was able to practice my skills in models and routes.
+In this project I was able to practice my skills in MySQL.

 ## Table of Contents
  * [Installation](#installation)
  * [Usage](#usage)